johnnycwatt/seagram-django/README.md

 # Seagram Properties

-A fictional real estate website built with Django to practice web development skills.
+Seagram Properties is a fictional real estate website built with Django as a personal learning project to practice web development skills.
+The company and data (including people and properties) are fictional and do not intend to represent any real company, person, or property.
+A live demo is available at https://seagram-django.onrender.com.

-## Features (Planned)
+## Features
-- Property listings with address, price, status (For Sale and Recently Sold), and photos.
+- Property Listings: Displays properties for sale with details such as address, price, status, suburb, number of bedrooms and bathrooms, and photos.
+Includes filtering by suburb, bedrooms, bathrooms, and a search feature for address or description, with sorting options for price and listing date.
+- Property Details: Each property has a dedicated detail page showing all relevant information, including a "Contact Us" button that pre-fills a contact form with a message about the specific property.
+- Contact Form: Users can submit inquiries with options for subject (for example: buying or selling) and preferred contact method, with validation to ensure required fields are filled.
+- Sales Request Form: Allows users to request a market appraisal for selling their property, with similar validation.
+- Responsive Design: Uses Bootstrap to ensure the site is mobile-friendly and visually appealing across devices.

 ## Tech Stack
-- **Backend:** Django
+- Backend: Django
-- **Frontend:** Bootstrap
+- Frontend: Bootstrap
-- **Database:** SQLite (development), PostgreSQL (production)
+- Database: SQLite
+- Deployment: Docker containerization with OnRender hosting

-## Current Status
+## Live Demo
-- Models and admin interface for `Property` and `Member` are implemented and tested.
-- Templates for "Buy" (property listings), "Sell" (recently sold properties with appraisal request), and "Our People" (team members) are implemented, dynamically displaying data from the `Property` and `Member` models.
-- Forms for Contact Inquiries and Sales Requests have been created.
-- Next steps: Enhance the templates with additional styling, pagination for the Buy Page, and set up authentication for admin editing.
+A live demo of the application is available at https://seagram-django.onrender.com.
+Note that this demo is for demonstration purposes only and is not intended for production use.
+It is deployed with DEBUG=True for development purposes, which may expose additional information for debugging.

 ## Screenshots